 - It’s a challenge simply to move.
 You feel more than just weary – you simply have no energy at all.
 This may be accompanied by intense food cravings and weight gain you can’t explain.

 As if all of those things aren’t enough, adrenal imbalance can also be a factor in a wide range of other critical conditions: fibromyalgia, hypothyroidism, insulin resistance, chronic fatigue syndrome, arthritis and depression, to name just a few.
-So, there’s good reason to look closely at what you can do to heal those adrenals.
+So, there’s good reason to look closely at what causes adrenal fatigue in order to take steps to heal those adrenals.

-There are so many things you can do if you have mild to moderate adrenal imbalance that might keep more serious symptoms at bay.
+There are so many things you can do if you know what causes adrenal fatigue for you.
+If you have mild to moderate adrenal imbalance that might keep more serious symptoms at bay, you’re even better of.
 The sooner you recognize what’s happening in your body, the more likely you can avoid the desperate state I found myself in.
 By answering a few simple questions, you’ll be able to identify small steps you can take to get big results.

-Did you know for healthy adrenal balance, when you eat matters just as much as what you eat?
+Did you know, what you eat matters for healthy adrenal balance?
+And when you eat matters just as much as what you eat.
 You want to keep your energy levels stable all day long, and you can do so by eating three nutritious meals and two snacks, rather than skipping meals or eating too late at night.
 But I’m not saying what you eat doesn’t matter.
 It does!
 Cutting down on refined carbohydrates – sugar, potatoes, white rice, and white flour, for instance, can help keep your blood sugar levels consistent, rather than having huge spikes and drops all day long.
 I understand that it might be hard to change your current habits, so start small; maybe choose whole grains instead of white rice, or eat one cookie instead of three.

-It’s so tough to get everything you need from food.
+It’s so tough to get everything you need from food, so taking natural supplements for adrenal imbalance is usually recommended.
 Hormonal balance impacts adrenal health, and a high-quality multivitamin/mineral supplement, along with essential fatty acids, helps support this balance.
 Try my Multi Essentials and EPA/DHA Support for a healthy boost.
 My Sleepless Adrenal Program combine these vital supplements with specific support for your own adrenal issues.
 Whether you’re wired, tired, or need extra sleep support, there’s a program right for you.

 I always recommend you have a full physical exam to rule out any underlying medical problems that could be causing your symptoms.
 But if you’ve been cleared, it’s time to look at the way you are living, and the impact that could be having on your adrenals.
 You may not be able to get rid of stress – or even reduce it much – but you can change how you react.
 Are you making sure you leave time in your life for self-care?
 Have you made a list of the stressors present to determine if there are changes – even tiny ones – that you can make?
-Understanding where your stress is coming from can help you change your life in ways that work for you.
+Understanding where your stress is coming from, and what causes adrenal fatigue for you, can help you change your life in ways that work for you.
 Don’t forget to schedule plenty of time for sleep.
 Your body can’t heal if it’s constantly on the go!

 There’s a fascinating study, the Adverse Childhood Experiences (ACE) study, that revealed that past stress can take a toll on your body, even decades later.
 If you’re carrying around past hurts, guilt, anger, or relationship issues it could be having a much bigger impact on you than you know.
 Taking the time to examine and address these old stressors just might be the key to feeling better.

 Unless you have an extreme case of adrenal fatigue, I expect that you would see big results in just a few months – possibly sooner if your adrenal imbalance is mild to moderate.
 While that might seem like a long time, remember that it likely took years of constant stress to get you to this place.
 Even if you feel too exhausted right this moment to make any changes at all, you’ve already done the most important step – seeking out information from someone who has been there!
-Tiny changes will get you started, and as you feel better with each new strategy, you’ll build the stamina you need to keep going.
+Now that you know what causes adrenal fatigue, you can make the tiny changes to get you started on recovering from adrenal fatigue.
+As you feel better with each new strategy, you’ll build the stamina you need to keep going.
 It will be well worth it when you reach the end – and feel better than you have in years!